 The prevention of recurrent gastroduodenal toxicity associated with NSAID therapy (secondary prevention) will be reviewed here.
 Primary prevention and treatment of NSAID-related gastroduodenal toxicity are discussed separately as is the pathogenesis of the gastroduodenal toxicity.
 (See "NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity" and "NSAIDs (including aspirin): Treatment of gastroduodenal toxicity" and "NSAIDs (including aspirin): Pathogenesis of gastroduodenal toxicity".)

 SECONDARY PREVENTION OF GASTRODUODENAL TOXICITY

-Prevention of ulcer disease becomes important in patients with a history of gastroduodenal toxicity from nonsteroidal antiinflammatory drugs (NSAIDs) who require continued NSAID therapy, including those treated with low-dose aspirin for cardiovascular protection.
+Prevention of ulcer disease becomes important in patients with a history of gastroduodenal toxicity from nonsteroidal anti-inflammatory drugs (NSAIDs) who require continued NSAID or aspirin therapy.

 With continued NSAID therapy — There are some patients who must resume or continue NSAID therapy despite prior development of gastroduodenal ulcers or erosions.
 Several randomized trials have evaluated various strategies for treating such patients [3-8].
 Considered together they suggest that patients with gastroduodenal ulcers or numerous erosions who must continue NSAID therapy should be treated with a proton pump inhibitor (PPI) for as long as the NSAID is used.